What is a typical call schedule for residents?

 San Diego VA Hospital where you will train in both general and cardiothoracic anesthesia under the supervision of UCSD faculty.

 What is the role of CRNAs at UCSD?

 At UCSD we have hired several highly trained and exceptional nurse anesthetists that work along side our residents under the supervision of our faculty.
-As a result, we are able to ensure that our residents get assigned to more complex surgical cases in order to optimize resident education.
+As a result, we are able to ensure that our residents get assigned to more complex surgical cases in order to optimize resident education and support the educational mission of the department.
 You will find that they are very amicable and you will enjoy working together as colleagues.

 What fellowships does UCSD offer?

 UCSD has a number of ACGME accredited and non-accredited